duydd25031999/TC_note/Software Development/System design.md

 ## 2. Summarizing core requirements

-- Translate ideas into clear functional requirements.
+- Translate main ideas into core functional requirements.
 - Differentiate between Must-have and Nice-to-have features.
 - Think in terms of what the system must deliver.